 - As construction continues on a number of YVR’s new food and beverage and retail options, passengers can expect to see various hoarding around the terminal.

-- As part of the International Pier D expansion project, steel work has begun.
-This will take place airside and may include noisy work.
-Given that there is 24-hour operations in this part of the terminal, we understand that this could potentially be disruptive for those with flights at nearby gates.
+- As part of the International Pier D expansion project, various work is taking place.
+While much of the work is taking place airside, passengers can expect to see hoarding near the end of Pier D. This may include noisy work.
+Given that there are 24-hour operations in this part of the terminal, YVR understands that this could potentially be disruptive for those with flights at nearby gates.
 If you are looking for somewhere quiet, you can find seating in the creek area, near the food court.

 In and Around Sea Island

-- As part of ongoing construction for YVR’s new Parkade and Central Utilities Building, preparatory work started late last month outside International Arrivals on level 2 in Chester Johnson Park.
-In order to facilitate the work, a section of the park is now closed.
-The pet relief area and Japadog will remain in the current location.
+- Work is taking place outside International Arrivals in Chester Johnson Park.
+In order to facilitate the work, a section of the park is closed.

 For more information, visit yvr.ca/construction.